t10le/extractNotes/README.md

 1. `set USER "insert_yourUserName"` with your registered student username used to log into your institution's computer network.
 2. `set PASS "insert_yourPassword"` with your password used to log into your institution's computer network.
   * NOTE: Your password will be visible to anyone has direct access to the `extractNotes.sh` file.
-3. `set myhost "@moon.scs.ryerson.ca"` with your institution's hostname.
+3. `set myhost "@networkName.ca"` with your institution's hostname.
 4. `set fileSRC "insert_directoryToBeExtractedFrom"` with the directory of the files you wish to extract from.
 5. `set fileDST "."` with the directory of where you wish the extracted files should be saved to.
   * NOTE: Leave it as `set fileDST "."` to store the extracted files in the same directory as where the `extractNotes.sh` is located.